Henry Bell (engineer): Paddlesteamer Comet

 Comet II, but, on 21 October 1825, she collided with the steamer Ayr off Kempock Point, Gourock.
 Comet II sank very quickly, killing 62 of the 80 passengers on board.
 After the loss of his second ship, Bell abandoned his work on steam navigation.

 Later life

 Bell lived to see his invention universally adopted.
 The Clyde, which first enjoyed the advantages of steam navigation, became the principal seat of this description of ship-building.
 Bell reaped no personal advantage from the widespread adoption of steam-powered ships and spent many of his later years in abject poverty.

 Touched by his condition, the late Dr Cleland, and a number of other benevolent individuals, commenced a subscription on his behalf, by which a considerable sum was raised.
 The trustees on the river Clyde granted him an annuity of £100, which was continued to his widow.

-This was but a becoming acknowledgement of the value of his great invention on the part of the trustees of a river whose annual revenue was greatly increased by it.

 Death

 Bell died at Helensburgh in 1830, aged 62.

 He was interred in the Rhu churchyard.